allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance-part-i.md

 are equal, we add the value to the result just once and move both pointers.
 When one pointer reaches the end of its list, we copy the remainder of the second list to the end of result list, and we’re done.
 Like each of the input lists, the result is a sorted list without duplicates.

-If you are familiar with [merge sort](https://en.wikipedia.org/wiki/Merge_sort), you will notice that this algorithm corresponds to the merge phase of this algorithm.
+If you are familiar with [merge sort](https://en.wikipedia.org/wiki/Merge_sort), you will notice that this algorithm corresponds to its merge phase.

 Since the result is a sum of the two sets, its size is at least _max(m, n)_ (in the case one set is a subset of the other) and at most
 _m + n_ (in the case the two sets are disjoint).
 Due to the fact that the cursor has to go through all entries in each of the lists, the